 This gives your RVM a really authentic and genuine feel rather than blatantly coming from a robot or being a sales pitch.

 Think About Your Drop Rate

 With RVM, you can schedule your drops to happen at a certain rate per hour and per day so you aren’t overwhelmed with calls.
-For example if you have 1000 RVM's going out you can choose to send 100/hour 500/day and it would take 2 days to run your RVM campaign.
-Or if you want it to last longer you can do 50/hour 250/day to have a longer campaign.
+For example if you have 1000 RVM’s going out you can choose to send 100/hour or 500/day and it would take 2 days to run your RVM campaign.
+Or if you want it to last longer you can do 50/hour or 250/day to have a longer campaign.
 Make sure you time it so you can better manage your calls and make sure they don’t hit on the weekend.
 Being able to control the timing will ensure staff have the time to answer questions and convert callers.

 TIP: Keep in mind your hours of operation and time zone so that you don’t get calls at 4am!